Frequently Asked Questions

 How do I know if I have an STD?

 If you have any of the above symptoms, especially if you have a new sex partner, have multiple (more than one) sex partners or your sex partner has other sex partners, you may be infected.
 GET TESTED!
 Most STDs can be detected by testing a sample of urine, discharge from the penis or vagina, or by taking a blood sample.
-The Saginaw County Department of Public Health STD Clinic can test for gonorrhea, chlamydia, syphilis, herpes, and HIV.
+The Saginaw County Health Department STD Clinic can test for gonorrhea, chlamydia, syphilis, herpes, and HIV.
 Women can also be tested for trichomonas.
 Unfortunately, trichomonas is very hard to detect in men but we do provide treatment referrals for all sex partners exposed to any of the above infections.

 Do condoms protect against STDs?

 Yes and No. Condoms can protect against some STDs if used properly and used every time you have sex.
 Unfortunately, some infections are spread through intimate skin-to-skin contact and sometimes condoms break.
 Still, condom use is very important, especially if you or your sex partner have multiple sex partners, but remember condoms are not a guarantee against infection.

 There is a cure for some STDs but not others.
 Infections caused by bacterial-type germs are curable with antibiotics.
 These infections include gonorrhea, chlamydia and syphilis.
 On the other hand, infections caused by viruses are not.
 Viral sexually transmitted infections include herpes, HIV and human papilloma virus (ie: HPV or warts).
 There are medications used to help keep viral infection symptoms under control but they do not kill the germs that cause the infection.
 Therefore, symptoms may reoccur in the future.